How To Make A Long Distance Relationship Work?

-So, what is the secret to making a long distance relationship work?
+The secret to making a long distance relationship work

 Communication!
 It is obvious.
 You need to keep talking.
 You need to make each other part of your lives even though you can’t physically be in each other’s lives a lot of the time.
 So how do you do it?